Kahekili I

-Kahekili I was a king of Maui.
-He was a noted warrior chief who nearly destroyed his country.
-He was styled Kahekilinui or "Kahekili the Great" even though his greatness was small in comparison to his descendant Kahekili II.
+Kahekili I was a chief of Maui.
+Kahekili was a noted warrior chief who was styled Kahekilinui or "Kahekili the Great", even though his greatness was small in comparison to his descendant Kahekili II.
 His name was short for Kāne-Hekili after the Hawaiian god of thunder.

-Biography

 Kahekili was a son of Kakae and High Chiefess Kapohauola and succeeded his uncle Kakaalaneo as the ruler of Maui.
 Kahekili was known to have impoverished his people by his many war campaigns.

-He married Haukanuimakamaka or Haukanimaka from Kauai.
-Kahekili was known to have had two children from her, a son named Kawaokaohele, whose name means "Our-Days-of-Poverty" to commemorate the impoverishment, and a beautiful daughter Keleanohoanaapiapi.
-He was succeeded by his son and his daughter married into the royal family of Oahu.
+Kahekili married Haukanuimakamaka or Haukanimaka from Kauai.
+Kahekili was known to have had two children from her, a son named Kawaokaohele, whose name means "Our-Days-of-Poverty" to commemorate the impoverishment, and a beautiful daughter Keleanohoanaʻapiʻapi.
+He was succeeded by his son.